bigwiv/Biopython-cn/chr11.rst

 should be present in both the Ser and the Pro residue, in both cases associated with a suitable altloc identifier.

-11.7.2??Automatic correction
+11.7.2  Automatic correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some errors are quite common and can be easily corrected without much
 risk of making a wrong interpretation.
 These cases are listed below.

-11.7.2.1??A blank altloc for a disordered atom
+11.7.2.1  A blank altloc for a disordered atom
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Normally each disordered atom should have a non-blank altloc identifier.